Mobius5150/edrc-frontend/docs/src/about/faq.md

 ### What PCB software and formats does EDRC support?
 Right now we support only Autodesk Eagle, but are looking to support other formats.

+### Why did you build EDRC?
+As software developers that occasionally make hardware, we feel that the world of open hardware is severely lacking in the tools and ecosystem that make open software great.
+Being able to iterate on designs in a public forum, accept design suggestions, and easily visualize boards is something we think makes hardware development better.
+We hope you think so too.

 ### Will EDRC always be free?
 EDRC will remain free as long as we can afford keep the lights on!
 We are not accepting donations right now.